 It was Akemann and Hilding who first felt the pull to try something different.
-Restaurants were in Akemann's blood; his father and uncle opened Butterman's, a converted mansion, in Elgin, III., in the 1970s.
+Restaurants were in Akemann's blood; his father and uncle opened Butterman's, a converted mansion, in Elgin, Ill., in the 1970s.
 But Akemann only wanted to supplement his teaching salary when he began waiting tables and bartending at Chicago's famed John Barleycorn tavern.

-Hilding - who had been working with Bisaillon at Van Kampen American bartending with Akemann at Barleycorn.
+Hilding - who had been working with Bisaillon at Van Kampen American Capital - decided he wanted to switch to the service industry and began bartending with Akemann at Barleycorn.
 When Akemann left teaching to serve as general manager for a second Barleycorn location, Hilding followed and the two began to learn the ropes of operating a bar with a plan to launch their own one day.